opnsense/docs/source/manual/how-tos/caddy.rst

 There are three methods that support XMLRPC sync:

 ..
-Note: These methods can be mixed, just make sure to use a coherent configuration.
+Note:: These methods can be mixed, just make sure to use a coherent configuration.
 It's best to decide for one method.

 * Using custom certificates from the OPNsense Trust store for all domains.
 * Using the `DNS-01 challenge` in the settings of domains.